o-ran-sc/nonrtric-plt-dmaapadapter/README.md

    Object1 and Object2 may be posted in one call -->  ["Object1", "Object2"]
  The bufferTimeout is a Json object and the parameters in the object are:
    - maxSize the maximum number of buffered objects before posting
-   - maxTimeMiliseconds the maximum delay time to buffer before posting If no bufferTimeout is specified, each object will be posted as received in separate calls (not quoted and put in a Json array).
+   - maxTimeMilliseconds the maximum delay time to buffer before posting If no bufferTimeout is specified, each object will be posted as received in separate calls (not quoted and put in a Json array).